How Capitol Police serve beyond the Hill and stopped a 'massacre'

 - Without Capitol Police, "there could have easily been 25 deaths today," Rep. Roger Williams says

-(CNN)Had two Capitol Police officers not worked a baseball diamond at 7 a.m.
+(CNN)Had two Capitol Police officers not gone to a baseball diamond around 7 a.m.
 Wednesday, several members of Congress might be dead.

 But their quick action and heroics prevented a shooting rampage from becoming what "very well could have been a large-scale massacre," Rep. Mo Brooks said.